Shitzu-Apes/meme-cooking-docs/for-cooks/create-a-token.md

 [!embed](/assets/create.mp4)

-Just add a logo, token name, ticker, and confirm the transaction.
-Don't forget to [buy your token](/for-buyers/buy-a-token) after creating it!
+### Basic information

+Add your basic information like logo, token name, ticker and description.

+### Duration

+Select an auction duration between 5 minutes and 1 day.

+### Soft Cap & Hard Cap

+The soft cap is the minimum required to launch on Ref Finance once the duration is over.
+The harc cap is optional.
+If it is enabled and reached, it will trigger an immediate launch.

+### Team Allocation

+If team allocation is enabled, then upon successful launch the token creator can claim a percentage of total supply.
+The team allocation can have a fully configurable cliff and linear vesting period.

+### Socials

+Add your social information: 𝕏, Telegram and website

-It usually takes a few seconds for your meme to appear on the board.
+_It usually takes a few seconds for your meme to appear on the board._